Location

 National Land Commission Secretariat

-Education Centers Category: Open
+Education Centers - Schools Category: Open

 The Education Centers dataset contains comprehensive information about educational institutions, including schools, colleges, and universities.
 It typically includes data such as institution names, addresses, contact information, number of students, etc.